arcegabriel/ColorGoogleCalendarEvents/README.md

 # ColorGoogleCalendarEvents
-Spreadsheet with Google Script App that enables to automatically color events This enables user to automtically color events on google calendar that meet certain criter (title include certain word) The Spreadsheet itself includes an explanation, the settings the user need to configure and also menu options to initiailize and run the script
+Spreadsheet with Google Script App that enables to automatically color events This enables user to automtically color events on google calendar that meet certain criter (title include certain word or received/sent with specific email domains)
+The Spreadsheet itself includes an explanation, the settings the user need to configure and also menu options to initiailize and run the script
 To get this solution on your account you can do two things:
 1. Use this url [https://docs.google.com/spreadsheets/d/1308HNWdLj8Xdm73l2e6ytR7T_itsUrlTuVOKHRbyJ9I/copy](https://docs.google.com/spreadsheets/d/18CHrFnT3KsZ83dY6ui5FYkTvv4SC7F4XsUNKG9ju3oo/copy) and make a copy for you